Week 12 Fantasy football rankings, picks, start-sit advice from proven computer

 SportsLine's model reveals its Week 12 Fantasy football projections, PPR rankings, start-sit advice for sites like CBS Sports, ESPN and Yahoo

 Quarterback injuries and changes play a big factor in the Week 12 Fantasy football rankings.
-Justin Fields has been benched for Tyrod Taylor, while Aaron Rodgers (wrist) is listed as questionable.
+Justin Fields has been benched for Tyrod Taylor, while Aaron Rodgers (wrist) is out for Pittsburgh.
 Jaxson Dart (concussion) is out for the Giants, leading to a second straight start for Jameis Winston.
 Dillon Gabriel hasn't cleared concussion protocol for Cleveland, paving the way for Shedeur Sanders to make his first career start.
 Joe Burrow's return from a toe injury is at least one more week away as well, giving Joe Flacco his sixth-straight start.
+Outside of QBs, Josh Jacobs and Matthew Golden are out for Green Bay.

 Add in that there's twice as many teams on a bye this week than last, and there's lots to keep track of when setting Week 12 Fantasy football lineups.
 Fortunately the likes of Patrick Mahomes, Dak Prescott, Jalen Hurts and Matthew Stafford will be under center.
 Before making your Week 12 Fantasy football picks, be sure to check out the Week 12 Fantasy football rankings from the proven computer model at SportsLine.